MicrosoftDocs/azure-devops-docs/docs/setup-admin/tfs/install/sharepoint/verify-sharepoint.md

 4. In **Claims Authentication Types**, make sure that check boxes for **Enable Windows Authentication**, **Integrated Windows authentication**, and **NTLM** are selected.

->**Note:**
+> [!NOTE]
->You should check that the authentication setting that appears in the SharePoint Central Administration site matches the authentication setting that appears in IIS.
+> You should check that the authentication setting that appears in the SharePoint Central Administration site matches the authentication setting that appears in IIS.

 ### To verify that a supported enterprise edition of SharePoint Server is configured for dashboard compatibility